 Thousands of enhanced digital titles (fiction, nonfiction, graphic novels, and more) at a wide range of reading levels are included in myON Reader.
 Flexible reading scaffolds and student-centered literacy tools support close reading and writing skills.

 Access your school library and online resources including eBooks, online databases, and open educational resources.

 Check out books suggested by Nevada’s students.
 Go to nevadalibraries.org/NYRA.

 Learn about the Science, Technology, Engineering, Arts, and Math (STEAM) happening across Southern Nevada!
 Watch Vegas PBS STEAM Camp, scheduled to air this summer on Vegas PBS Channel 10.
 Episodes will also be available online at vegaspbs.org/steamcamp.
-Children who submit a video or photo of themselves completing the STEAM challenge featured in the program will be entered into a raffle to receive a PBS KIDS summer learning kit, comprised of a new book and PBS KIDS swag!
+Children who submit a video or photo of themselves completing the STEAM challenge featured in the program will receive a PBS KIDS summer learning kit, comprised of a new book and PBS KIDS swag, while supplies last!